Send and Sync

 If the join handle is dropped, the spawned thread will implicitly be detached.
 In this case, the spawned thread may no longer be joined.
 (It is the responsibility of the program to either eventually join threads it creates or detach them; otherwise, a resource leak will result.)

-This call will create a thread using default parameters of Builder, if you want to specify the stack size or the name of the thread, use this API instead.
+This function creates a thread with the default parameters of Builder.
+To specify the new thread’s stack size or the name, use Builder::spawn.

 As you can see in the signature of spawn there are two constraints on both the closure given to spawn and its return value, let’s explain them: